ejconlon/pushpluck/README.md

 ## Thanks

-Thanks to [push-wrapper](https://github.com/crosslandwa/push-wrapper) (MIT license) for the examples!
+Thanks to [push-wrapper](https://github.com/crosslandwa/push-wrapper) (MIT license) for the examples.

-Thanks to [Julien Bayle](https://julienbayle.studio/ableton-live-push/) for the info/graphics!
+Thanks to [Julien Bayle](https://julienbayle.studio/ableton-live-push/) for the info/graphics.